mskf1383/pashmak/README.md

 ```

 ## file module
-with this module, you can work with files smarter.
+With this module, you can work with files smarter.

 ###### file.open
-with this function, you can open a file:
+With this function, you can open a file:

 ```bash
 import '@file';